tldr-pages/tldr/contributing-guides/style-guide.md

 - For example, use `Facebook` rather than `facebook`, `fb` or `脸书`.

-In order to maintain readability and normalization, please comply with the 6 rules above as much as possible when translating pages into Chinese.
+To maintain readability and normalization, please comply with the 6 rules above as much as possible when translating pages into Chinese.

 For more information and examples of Chinese-specific rules, check out [*Chinese Copywriting Guidelines*](https://github.com/sparanoid/chinese-copywriting-guidelines/blob/master/README.en.md).